-Deciding whether your organisation needs a 3PL or a 4PL provider is an integral part of your supply chain management.
+Deciding whether your organization needs a 3PL or a 4PL provider is an integral part of your supply chain management.
 Mistakes on this front can and do happen, costing companies big money.

 The key here is to understand the five kinds of logistics parties and learn to distinguish between the services they provide.
 While in first-party logistics an enterprise sends goods from point A to point B, in second-party logistics the enterprise owns the modes of transportation.
 Whereas third and fourth-party logistics come into the picture when the enterprise outsources its supply chain process to other businesses.
 On the other hand, 5PL providers meet the logistics needs of multiple customers and lean on technology to simplify end-to-end logistics.

-Before diving into the differences between 3PLs and 4PLs, let’s explore the advantages and disadvantages of undertaking either of the logistic parties.
+Before diving into the differences between third-party logistics and fourth-party logistics, let’s explore the advantages and disadvantages of undertaking either of the logistics parties.

 Image credits: Warehouse Anywhere